Masuleh Iran: the beautiful mountains of Gilan

 Once I arrived in Masuleh it stopped raining.
 I got a nice room in town with a beautiful view on the mountains.
 Masuleh is an old village, but had to change its location, because of earthquakes and plagues.
 There is not much left of Old Masuleh that is six kilometers from new Masuleh.

-The new location was well thought out.
+The new location is the result of careful planning.
 Lower and there would have been floods.
 Higher and it would have been too cold in winter.
 The ochre brown buildings follow the slope of the mountain and are unique in that in most cases the roof of the houses serve as the street for the houses above them.
 With the natural rocks as a foundation the village is now believed to be earthquake resistant.